-But the question stands, why should one even consider these different style guides whilst documenting their work?
+But the question stands, why should one even consider these different five editorial style guides whilst documenting their work?
 Simply put, working on your writing style will prevent your readers from skimming through the pages and assist you in creating a distinct voice.

 Here are a few things you as a self-publisher should consider while putting your thoughts, facts and discoveries into words and accordingly pick a style guide.

 Economist Style Guide is the easiest guide to follow.
 Your goal is to incorporate words that you use in your everyday interactions.
 Refrain from trying to sound intelligent, but try to get your intelligent point across.
 Writing long paragraphs to explain one simple reason will make the reader uninterested.
 Keeping your sentences crisp and clear is the thumb rule here.
 The Economist Style Guide devotes more space to the craft of writing, the choice and arrangement of words than most other style guides do.